Every gift made to Homeboy Industries assists and helps to

 formerly gang involved.

-He received his BA in English from Gonzaga University; an MA in English from Loyola Marymount University; a Master of Divinity from the Weston School of Theology; and a Sacred Theology Masters degree from the Jesuit School of Theology.
+A native Angeleno, Father Boyle entered the Society of Jesus (the Jesuits) in 1972 and was ordained a Catholic priest in 1984.
+He holds a bachelor’s degree in philosophy and English from Gonzaga University, a master’s degree in English from Loyola Marymount University, a Master of Divinity degree from the Weston School of Theology, and a Master of Sacred Theology degree from the Jesuit School of Theology at Berkeley.

 After ordination, Father Boyle spent a year living and working with Christian base communities in Cochabamba, Bolivia.
 In 1986, he was appointed pastor of Dolores Mission Church in the Boyle Heights neighborhood of East LA.
 At the time, Dolores Mission was the poorest Catholic parish in the city, located between two large public housing projects with the highest concentration of gang activity in Los Angeles.
 He witnessed the devastating impact of gang violence on his community during what he has called "the decade of death" that began in the late 1980's.
 In the face of law enforcement and criminal justice tactics and policies of suppression and mass incarceration as the means to end gang violence, Father Boyle and parish and community members adopted what was a radical approach at the time: treating gang members as human beings.